-True to their name, the short-beaked common dolphin has a short beak with a dark cape with a ‘v’ shape under the fin.
-Along with their short beak, they have a white underside and yellow or tan patches on their sides.
+True to its name, the short-beaked common dolphin has a short beak with a dark cape with a ‘v’ shape under the fin.
+They have a white underside and yellow or tan patches on their sides, along with their short beak.

 The spinner dolphin is named for its aerobatics.
 They are fast swimmers and are known to bow-ride.
 The spinner dolphin can spin up to seven times in the air before re-entering the water.

-Spinner dolphins have a color pattern that is three-toned with a dark stripe from the eye to the flipper.
+Spinner dolphins have a three-toned color pattern with a dark stripe from the eye to the flipper.
 Their beak is long with a dark tip and a sloping melon.

 Some males have a forward-leaning dorsal fin, which is tall and erect.
 The spinner dolphin was the second most affected dolphin by tuna fishing after the Pantropical spotted dolphin.

-Striped dolphins have some amazing behaviors, able to leap up to 23 ft, with belly flops and somersaults seeming no trouble.
+Striped dolphins have some amazing behaviors, leaping up to 23 ft, with belly flops and somersaults seeming no trouble.
 They also roto-tail when they come out of the water.
 This involves moving their tails in circles as they leap out of the water.

-The white-beaked dolphin is very large compared to most species of dolphins.
+The white-beaked dolphin is huge compared to most species of dolphins.
 They can grow from 7.9-10.2 ft, weighing from 400-770 lbs.

-Along with their white beak, they have white, black, and gray markings, with their tail usually paler.
+Their white beak has white, black, and gray markings, with their tail usually paler.
 They have a white patch on each side.